 Cultivation: The preference is full sun to light shade, moist to mesic conditions, and soil containing loam, silt-loam, or clay-loam.
 This tree should be planted in an area that is protected from prevailing winds, excessive heat, and air pollution, otherwise the leaves may become scalded and diseased.
 The large seeds can be germinated by planting them in the ground during the fall, or by storing them in moist sand in a refrigerator for 90-120 days (cold stratification).
 Seeds that are allowed to dry out will lose their viability and fail to germinate.

-Range & Habitat: Ohio Buckeye is occasional in most areas of Illinois, except in the NW section, where it is absent from natural areas (see Distribution Map).
+Range & Habitat: The native Ohio Buckeye is occasional in most areas of Illinois, except in the NW section, where it is absent from natural areas (see Distribution Map).
 Habitats include moist to mesic deciduous woodlands, wooded valleys along rivers, and rocky wooded slopes in sheltered areas.
 Ohio Buckeye is sometimes cultivated as a landscape tree.

-Faunal Associations: The flowers are pollinated by the Ruby-Throated Hummingbird and various long-tongued bees, including bumblebees (Bombus spp.), Digger bees (Synhalonia spp.), Mason bees (Osmia spp.), and Anthophorine bees (Anthophora spp.).
+Faunal Associations: The flowers are pollinated by the Ruby-Throated Hummingbird and various long-tongued bees, including bumblebees (Bombus spp.), long-horned bees (Synhalonia spp.), mason bees (Osmia spp.), and Anthophorine bees (Anthophora spp.).
 These floral visitors seek primarily nectar, although some bees also collect pollen.
 An oligophagous insect, Heterothrips aesculi (Buckeye Thrips), sometimes will feed on the flowers themselves.
 Other insect feeders of Ohio Buckeye include: Corythucha aesculi (Buckeye Lace Bug), which feeds on the undersides of leaflets; the long-horned beetle Maculurges regularis, whose larvae bore through the wood of branches; the leaf beetle Derocrepis aesculi; and the aphid Drepanaphis monelli.
 Compared to other native trees, Ohio Buckeye is less subject to insect infestation than most.
 Because the large seeds are poisonous, they are rarely consumed by wildlife.
 However, the Eastern Fox Squirrel has been known to eat the seeds sparingly.
 This tree squirrel also feeds on the pith of twigs occasionally, which contains a sugary substance.
 White-Tailed Deer wisely avoid this tree because of its poisonous leaves and bark, which produce a fetid smell when they are crushed.
 Sometimes cattle and other domesticated animals feed on the leaves, twigs, or nuts, and successfully manage to poison themselves in the process.
 A native plant with an arboreal habit, Phoradendron leucarpon (Eastern Mistletoe), sometimes parasitizes Ohio Buckeye, but it does not cause significant damage to the tree.
 This parasitic plant produces sticky white berries that are eaten and distributed by birds.

 Photographic Location: The Arboretum at the University of Illinois in Urbana, Illinois.